Work. Play. Rehab.

 We also have an electronic pool lift for patrons to access our aquatic facilities if required.

-Learn To Swim Pool
+Learn to Swim Pool

-The Learn To Swim Pool has a depth of 0.2m at beach entry, increasing to 1m at the deepest end and sits between a temperature range of 31-33 degrees.
+The Learn to Swim Pool has a depth of 0.2m at beach entry, increasing to 1m at the deepest end and sits between a temperature range of 31-33 degrees.

 Our 25m Pool is at a gradual depth of 1m increasing to 1.8m and sits at an average temperature of 27 degrees.
-Despite being home to many group fitness classes and swimming lessons, we aim for a minimum of at least two lanes open for public use at all times.

 There are many key features of our 50m Pool space, in particular a design allowing for best practice DDA features.
 The pool itself has ramp access, is a constant depth of 1.85m, an approximate temperature of 27 degrees, and features a 2m movable boom.
-The boom allows the pool to be divided into 2x 25m pools when required, or to create a 33m pool for use as a water polo venue.
+The boom allows the pool to be divided into two 25m pools when required, or to create a 33m pool for use as a water polo venue.